jorel-zhou/notebook/README.md

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.

-I want to have my work experience, ideas, some intresting articles, some markdown documents and memo saving in this site.
+I want to have my work experience, ideas, some interesting articles, some markdown documents and memo saving in this site.

 ## License